nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_allergies.md

 ## Sections and subsections ##

-Contains two sections:
+Contains two subsections:

  - [Current Allergies and Adverse Reactions](accessrecord_view_allergies.html#current-allergies-and-adverse-reactions)
  - [Historical Allergies and Adverse Reactions](accessrecord_view_allergies.html#historical-allergies-and-adverse-reactions)

 ## Section title ##

-The section title **SHALL** be ‘Allergies and Adverse Reactions’.
+The section title **MUST** be ‘Allergies and Adverse Reactions’.

 ## Date filter ##

 Date filters are not supported for this section all relevant records shall be returned for the current and historic allergies and adverse reactions.

 ## Section content banner ##

-Provider’s message describing at a summary level how they have populated this section.
+Provider message describing at a summary level how they have populated this section.

 ## Section business rules ##